 Brette's Answer: You need to file an emergency motion for support.

-Topic: Can I stop him from transferring property?
+How can I stop him from transferring property during our divorce?

 Jennifer's Question: We've been separated for 3 months.
 Before I moved out, we had two vehicles together.
 He turned over ownership of one of the vehicles to his brother.
 Now he is trying to turn over the other one to his parents.
 How can I stop this?